Join the online shopping revolution and set up your eCommerce store

 Cons: Billing clients directly through Stripe is like pulling teeth.
-They have a number of buttons and mobile payment features, but it is virtually impossible to directly bill a client through the site unless you have developer chops.
+They have several buttons and mobile payment features, but it is virtually impossible to directly bill a client through the site unless you have developer chops.

 Integrates well with Bigcommerce, Shopify, Wix, WordPress, and Magento.

 Pros: PayPal has online payment buttons and solutions for merchants and point of sale solutions.
 Furthermore, they provide debit cards for purchasing business goods and services with your revenue.